JuliaML/MLLabelUtils.jl/docs/api/labelencoding.rst

    Denotes the classes as numeric values, for which ``1`` corresponds to the positive class, and ``-1`` to the negative class.
-This type of encoding is very prominent for margin based classifier, in particular SVMs.
+This type of encoding is very prominent for margin-based classifier, in particular SVMs.

    .. code-block:: jlcon